 Further findings at the Court of Appeal

-Our client was awarded his bonus entitlement of £1.2 million.
-What’s more, because we had offered a tactical settlement at an early stage, he got interest at a very high rate on his bonus plus his legal costs.
+The court awarded our client his bonus entitlement of £1.2 million.
+Additionally, because we had offered a tactical settlement at an early stage, he got interest at a very high rate on his bonus payment plus his legal costs.

 I am hugely grateful for Alex and the team at Gannons for all their advice throughout proceedings.
 When negotiations did unfortunately break down, it was fantastic having Alex fighting my corner every step of the way to victory.